CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/certificate.md

 > It is assumed that you have a valid root and intermediate CA certificates.
 Instructions can be found at the top of this article on how to set that up

-1. Create keys and certificates.
+#### Create key and certificate

 Altough the file name is trivial, it is a best practice to use the username or other identifier that sumarizes the purpuse of the certificate, csr and keys.

 > You can use the same certificate to login to multiple devices with the same username
 > Make sure to use usr_cert extensions